Cookie pops for the holidays! These vanilla bean Christmas cookie pops are so easy to make, and so much fun to eat. They’re cookie lollipops!

 I think that’s it – don’t be intimidated!
 It’s really quite easy. 🙂

-Oh – and these cookies are DELICIOUS.
 Adding the vanilla bean paste just really brings out that vanilla flavour, plus the specks of vanilla bean make a plain sugar cookie a little extra special.
 I always use Nielsen-Massey vanilla bean paste – I have to refrain from adding it into everything I bake.
+If you don’t have vanilla bean paste, you can use vanilla extract (as per my recipe card below)!

 Not only is this sugar cookie dough the perfect consistency, it doesn’t crumble and it doesn’t have to be chilled!!
 The dough can also be prepared ahead of time and kept in the fridge, or even the freezer until ready to use.

-Obviously, since it’s the holiday season I made Christmas cookies, but I think cookie pops for a wedding or baby shower, birthday party or really any other celebration would be so fun!
+Obviously, since it’s the holiday season I made Christmas cookie pops, but I think cookie pops for a wedding or baby shower, birthday party or really any other celebration would be so fun!

 I can’t believe Christmas is less than a week away.
 The only thing that makes me sad about this is that I think this is my last holiday cookie recipe of the season.
 Where has the time gone!?